w3bdesign/w3bdesign/README.md

 <br/> <br/>
 <b>Since 2021, according to <a href="https://committers.top/norway_private">https://committers.top/norway_private</a> I have been the most active developer in Norway on Github!</b>
 <br/> <br/>
-Right now my primary focus is on experimenting with OpenAI's O3-mini, Deepseek R1 and Anthropic's Claude 3.7 Sonnet as well as other new AI models and finding out how to best utilize it for web development, coding assistance, vector databases, embeddings, online research, implementing it with AI-based online applications, such as https://github.com/w3bdesign/spotify-import and a lot more!
+Right now my primary focus is on experimenting with OpenAI's O3-mini, Gemini Pro 2.5, Deepseek R1 and Anthropic's Claude 3.7 Sonnet as well as other new AI models and finding out how to best utilize it for web development, coding assistance, vector databases, embeddings, online research, implementing it with AI-based online applications, such as https://github.com/w3bdesign/spotify-import and a lot more!

 You can check out some of my recent work on my Github profile.
 </span>